Online Weighted Matching: Breaking the $\frac{1}{2}$ Barrier: The Algorithm

-If set $B$ has at most one advertiser, we have no choice but making some non-adaptive assignments.
-The high level idea is that we want to choose at most two candidate advertisers to match $i$ and ensure both of the following two conditions are met: \begin{itemize} \item The advertiser with maximum expected gain $\argmax_{a \in A} \Expected[\Gain_{i,a}]$ is chosen as one of the candidates. \item If $B$ is not empty, and the only advertiser in $B$ has expected gain at least $(1-\epsilon)M_i$, we want it to be chosen. \end{itemize}
+If the set $B$ contains zero or one advertiser, then the algorithm is forced to make a nonadaptive assignment.
+The high level idea in this case is that we want to choose at most two advertisers to be matched with~$i$ while ensuring that both of the following conditions are met: \begin{itemize} \itemsep0em \item The advertiser with maximum expected gain, $\argmax_{a \in A} \E[\Gain_{i,a}]$, is chosen as one of the candidates. \item If $B$ is not empty and the only advertiser in $B$ has expected gain at least $(1-\varepsilon)M_i$, it should be chosen. \end{itemize}

-We note that with the definition of $B'$ and $C$ in lines $29$ and $30$, their union $B' \cup C$ consists of all advertisers with expected gain at least $(1-\epsilon)M_i$.
-Therefore if the condition of line $31$ (the if condition) holds, the advertiser $\argmax_{a \in A} \Expected[\Gain_{i,a}]$ is the only advertiser meeting this threshold.
-We assign $i$ to this advertiser and will not consider a second option.
-Otherwise, we pick the only advertiser in $B'$ (if any exists) as a candidate and pick one or two other advertisers with the highest expected gains to form two candidates $a_1$ and $a_2$.
-We assign $i$ to each of $a_1$ and $a_2$ with $50\%$ probability.
-The only remaining detail is variable $S_a$ which keeps the expected marginal gains assigned to $a$ since the last time $a$ was chosen as a candidate in lines $10-27$.
-In particular, in lines $10-27$, we reset $S_{a_1}$ and $S_{a_2}$ to zero, and in lines $28-40$ we increment it according to the expected gain that is achieved by assigning $i$ to it.
-We note that the $1/2$ coefficients in line $38$ is consistent with the fact that $i$ is assigned to each of $a_1$ and $a_2$ with $1/2$ probability, and this coefficient is $1$ in line $33$.
-This concludes the description of Algorithm~\ref{Algorithm:StocGreedy}.
+First observe that the definitions of the sets $B'$ and $C$ in lines~32--33 imply that their union $B' \cup C$ consists of all advertisers with expected gain at least $(1-\varepsilon)M_i$.
+Therefore, if the conditional statement on line~34 holds, the advertiser $\argmax_{a \in A} \E[\Gain_{i,a}]$ is the only advertiser that meets the $(1-\varepsilon)M_i$ threshold.
+The algorithm assigns $i$ to this advertiser and does not consider a second option.
+Otherwise, the algorithm selects the only advertiser in $B' \subseteq B$ (if it exists) as a candidate and chooses one or two additional advertisers in~$C$ with the highest expected gains to be the candidates $a_1$ and $a_2$.
+The impression $i$ is then assigned to $a_1$ or $a_2$ with equal probability.
+The only remaining detail is the variable $S_a$, which maintains an upper bound for the sum of expected gains assigned to $a$ since the last time $a$ was chosen as a candidate in \CaseTwo.
+We note that $S_{a}$ is reset to zero in line~17, and is otherwise incremented in line~36 or line~42 in a way that is consistent with the probability of impression $i$ being assigned to $a$.

-Now let us elaborate on different terms of the complex definition of $\StocGain$ in line $6$, and why we need to enforce condition~\ref{eq:MinWeightAdaptivity}.
-We will also provide some intuition on why this algorithm beats the $\nicefrac12$ competitive ratio barrier before providing the formal analysis in Section~\ref{sec:analysis}.